lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

   both RA and LRA.

 Certification Authority (CA):
 : Refers to the entity that issues certificates.

 Client:
 : Refers to an entity that creates a PKI Request.
 In this document, both RAs and EEs can be clients.

 Server:
 : Refers to the entities that process PKI Requests and create PKI Responses.
 In this document both CAs and RAs can be servers.

 PKCS #10:
 : Refers to the Public Key Cryptography Standard #10
   {{PKCS10}}, which defines a certification request syntax.

 CRMF:
 : Refers to the Certificate Request Message Format RFC {{CRMF}}.
 CMC uses this certification request syntax defined in this document as part of the protocol.

 CMS:
 : Refers to the Cryptographic Message Syntax RFC {{CMS}}.
 This document provides for basic cryptographic services including encryption and signing with and without key management.

 PKI Request/Response:
 : Refers to the requests/responses described in this document.
 PKI Requests include certification requests, revocation requests, etc.  PKI Responses include certs-only messages, failure messages, etc.

 Proof-of-Identity:
 : Refers to the client proving they are who they say that they are to the server.

 Proof-of-Possession (POP):

-: Refers to a value that can be used to prove that the private key corresponding to a public key is in the possession and can be used by an end-entity.
+: Refers to a value that can be used to prove that the private key corresponding to a public key is in the possession and can be used by an End-Entity.

 Transport wrapper:
 : Refers to the outermost CMS wrapping layer.

+Entity:
+:Refers to EE, RA (or LRA), or CA.

 # Requirements Terminology